allister-grange/missinglink/README.md

 # [MissingLink](https://missinglink.link)

-MissingLink is a project designed to track the performance of Metlink's buses over time.
-It consists of a back-end that polls Metlink's APIs every 20 minutes to collect and display data on Metlink's bus movements and performance.
+MissingLink is an application to visualise and collate data on various public transport agencies in New Zealand.

-I found the stats interesting and thought they should be shared with the world, so I built a site to display the information.
+It consists of a backend that polls various sources of transport data across New Zealand every 15 minutes, and a front end to visualise said data.
+I found the stats interesting and thought they should be shared, so I built the site.

 <p align="center">
   <img src="public/preview.png">